wp-plugins/custom-post-widget/readme.txt

 = The plugin is not working for me =

 Please create a support topic in the forum: http://wordpress.org/support/plugin/custom-post-widget DO NOT click the 'Broken' button in the compatibility area of the plugin directory before creating a support ticket.
-It is highly demotivating for me to see the plugin downloads drop dramatically without being given the chance to help you!
+It is very demotivating for me to see the plugin downloads drop dramatically without being given the chance to help you!

 = I love your plugin!
 What can I do to help? =

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you share the link to this plugin!

 == Changelog ==

+= 2.3 =
+Various bugfixes and improvements.

+= 2.0.3 =
+Replaced the deprecated `media_buttons_context` filter with `media_buttons`.
+Thanks to Baptiste Gaillard for letting me know about this.

 = 2.0.2 =
 Small fix for issue with the css filepath of the editor icon.
 Thanks to user zudobug for reporting this issue.